wp-plugins/tiny-carousel-horizontal-slider/readme.txt

 New: [tiny-carousel-slider id="1"]

 = 3.0 =

 Fixed minute uppercase issue

 = 4.0 =

 New demo link

 = 5.0 =

 Tested up to 3.4.2

+= 5.1 =

+Tested up to WordPress 3.5
+Avoid registering the alternate jQuery.
+From this version we are using existing wordpress jQuery.

 == Upgrade Notice ==

 = 1.0 =

 First version

 = 2.0 =

 JavaScript loaded by using the wp_enqueue_scripts hook (instead of the init hook)

 Slight change in the short code, Please find the new short code for your gallery